Several top international schools share with us why music education is so important in school.

 Canadian International School

 If you’re looking for a school that emphasises the importance of music education, Canadian International School (CIS) might be the right choice for you.
-“CIS offers a unique combination of rigorous academic instruction, performance opportunity and one-on-one personal support,” shares Middle Years Programme (MYP) music teacher, Tom Anderson.
+“CIS offers a unique combination of rigorous academic instruction, performance opportunity and one-on-one personal support,” shares a Middle Years Programme (MYP) music teacher.
 “All students in primary school through to grade eight enjoy compulsory music classes, and learn a variety of concepts, music fundamentals and language fluency,” he adds.
 “And, after school, students can also participate in a range of choral and instrumental programmes.
 These include concert band, symphonic band, junior and senior choirs, intermediate and advanced strings, a jazz band and 10 rock bands.”
 Cool!

 Besides having an extensive range of music ensembles for students to join, CIS also actively encourages and inspires their students to get involved.
 How?
-“The school focuses on providing a programme that consistently demonstrates excellence, models compassion, features professional guidance and is tailored around students’ interests,” says Tom.
+“The school focuses on providing a programme that consistently demonstrates excellence, models compassion, features professional guidance and is tailored around students’ interests,” he says.
 “The arts are core to our being human.
 As Aristotle said, ‘Educating the mind without educating the heart is no education at all.’”

 Tanglin Trust School

-At GESS, every child from 2 years to 18 years gets the freedom to grow through the school’s many offerings.
+At GESS, every child from two to 18 years gets the freedom to grow through the school’s many offerings.
 This includes a well-rounded music program that focuses on giving all students exposure to music and the opportunity to develop their skills further.
 In Grade 3, all students participate in an eight week-long string program which introduces them to violin, viola and cellos in ensemble classes.
 It culminates in an orchestral performance that allows students to enjoy both the learning and performance element of music making.

 The school also has a unique Vocal and Instrumental Program (VIP) where students learn a variety of musical instruments in-depth.
 The trainers for this program are some of Singapore’s finest professional musicians who provide weekly one-to-one tuition in either 30 or 45-minutes slots.
 Each student will follow an individual lesson plan that changes according to the student’s progress.
 Eventually, the students will perform at the annual recital and the VIP gold concert to showcase their skills.
 Additionally, Co-Curricular Activities at GESS comprise of a wide selection of music offerings – brass sections, orchestra, choir, jazz band, rock and pop band and more.
 These after-school activities provide an additional avenue for students to learn how to make music in a ensemble and orchestral setting